sriram5a7/shell-repo/README.md

 # shell-repo
-This is sriRam.
+This is sriRam1.
 I am going to add this.